 You will find details of the actual benefits in the sections after this summary.
 You will need to know the conditions, limitations and exclusions that are explained there.
 Prior authorization may be required for some services (see Section 6).
-Important terms are explained in Section 11.
+Important terms are explained in section Error!
+Reference source not found.

 Cost sharing is the amount you pay.
-See Section 4 for more information, including an explanation of deductible and out-of-pocket maximum.
+See Section 1 for more information, including an explanation of deductible and out-of-pocket maximum.
 If you do not use an in-network provider, you may have to pay any amount that is over the maximum plan allowance.